Ansh292004/Multer_Basics/README.md

-This is a simple *Node.js + Express* project that demonstrates how to upload files using [Multer](https://https://github.com/Ansh292004/Node.js-file-uploads-with-Express-and-Multer).
+This is a simple *Node.js + Express* project that demonstrates how to upload files using *MULTER*.
 The project supports image uploads (.jpg, .jpeg, .png, .gif) with proper file filtering and custom storage configuration.

 ---